shariq1989/cookbook/content/recipe/zuppa_toscana.md

 * A heavy-bottomed pan or a [dutch oven](https://amzn.to/3sFYTY1)
 * An [Instant Pot](https://amzn.to/3w5GDtJ)

-#### Is zuppa toscana keto?
-Is it low-carb?

-The carbohydrates are a bit high for this recipe to work within the keto diet.
-However, Zuppa Toscana can be a great low-carb option.
-Simply, replace the red potatoes with cauliflower.
-Cauliflower takes on a potato-like texture when cooked, but you still get the same rich flavor as the original recipe.
-I calculated the macros to make it easy for you.

-* CARBS– 13 net carbs
-* PROTEIN– 62g
-* FAT– 61g

-You can also substitute half-and-half for the heavy cream to reduce the carbs and calories for this meal if you choose.

 #### Can I freeze Zuppa Toscana?

-Yes, first allow the dish to cool completely and then add it to a freezer-safe container.
+You sure can, first allow the dish to cool completely and then add it to a freezer-safe container or bag.
 Zuppa Toscana will freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
-To serve, warm the soup on a stove and enjoy.
+To serve, warm the soup on a stove, and enjoy!

 ### INSTRUCTIONS: STEP-BY-STEP